Skip to main content

 Characteristics per asset that engineers needed to scan across subsystems

-Core modules redesigned: Health Score, SLD Editor, Maintenance, Reporting
+Core modules redesigned: Health Score, Asset Management

 12+